 Seven games later, the Bruins went home stunned, and Dryden was on his way to becoming a hockey legend.

-While Dryden's seasons after '71 were consistantly great, the element of surprise was never again so innocent in the eyes of a 9 year old hockey fan.
+While Dryden's seasons after 1970-71 were consistently great, the element of surprise was never again so innocent in the eyes of a nine-year-old hockey fan.

-As the hockey world learned more about the off ice Dryden, it tempered somewhat the initial vision of a wild man goalie, acrobatic and spectacular, contradicted by moments of calmness of cool.
+As the hockey world learned more about the off-ice Dryden, it tempered somewhat the initial vision of a wild man goalie, acrobatic and spectacular, contradicted by moments of calmness and cool.

 I remember many hockey discussions in my teens that involved the Dryden greatness.
 Was he making the Habs champions with his skill and agility, or were the Canadiens so deep in talent that any decent schmuck could have tended goal and fared almost as well.